swedenconnect/technical-framework/Identity Binding.md

 <a name="identity-binding-levels"></a>
 ## 3. Identity Binding Levels
-Linked identifications through the Identity Binding Service can be provided in three different levels of confidence.
+Identity Bindings are provided in three different levels of confidence.
 These levels can be used in the authorisation process by the relying party.

 <a name="basic-binding"></a>